eyenikeyev/post-install-config/README.md

 <img src="https://i.imgur.com/S8013HP.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
 <p/>
-This is the conclusion of the osTicket configuration
+This is the conclusion of the lab